Measures to Address Law Enforcement Accountability

-The bill makes changes to the provisions of Senate Bill 20-217, enacted in 2020, (SB 217) to provide clarity and address issues discovered since the passage of the bill.
+The act makes changes to the provisions of Senate Bill 20-217, enacted in 2020, (SB 217) to provide clarity and address issues discovered since the passage of that bill.
 SB 217 used the term "exonerated", but never defined it; the act defines "exonerated" and further clarifies the term "contact".

 SB 217 required law enforcement to report certain information related to each contact an officer has with a person beginning January 1, 2023.
-The bill changes the start date of the reporting requirement to January 1, 2022.
-The bill expands the definition of "contact" to include welfare checks.
-The bill clarifies and adds to some of the information that must be reported.
+The act changes the start date of the reporting requirement to April 1, 2022.
+The act clarifies and adds to some of the information that must be reported.

 If a person believes that a law enforcement agency has violated the investigation requirement, the person must submit a complaint to the P.O.S.T. board, which shall refer the complaint to an administrative law judge to determine whether a violation occurred.
 The administrative law judge shall notify the P.O.S.T. board chair of a finding that a violation occurred.
 If a violation is found, the P.O.S.T. board shall not provide P.O.S.T. cash fund money to the employer for one full year from the date of the finding.

-The bill requires that prior to hiring a new employee, appointing a new employee, or transferring an existing employee to a position requiring P.O.S.T. certification, a law enforcement agency shall determine if the person has a record contained in the P.O.S.T. misconduct database.
+The act requires that prior to hiring a new employee, appointing a new employee, or transferring an existing employee to a position requiring P.O.S.T. certification, a law enforcement agency shall determine if the person has a record contained in the P.O.S.T. misconduct database.
 If the person is listed in the database and the law enforcement agency proceeds to employ the person in a position requiring P.O.S.T. certification, the agency shall notify the P.O.S.T. board of the hire, appointment, or transfer.

-(Note: This summary applies to this bill as introduced.)
+(Note: This summary applies to this bill as enacted.)